 Visit the How to Apply page for application procedures and forms.

 2. Is this a certification program?

-No, those who successfully complete the program will receive a post-baccalaureate certificate but this is not an MSDE certification.
-The certificate will appear on your transcripts.
+No, those who successfully complete the program will receive a post-baccalaureate certificate but this does not lead to an MSDE endorsement.

 3. Can anyone enroll in this program?

-The program is currently offered exclusively through partnership with local school districts and is not open to the general public.
-If you wish to bring the program to your district, contact Henry Reiff, Ph.D. at email@example.com or call (410) 857-2500.
+Open enrollment for online courses is available.
+Or, the program is offered through partnership with local school districts which is not open to the general public.
+If you wish to bring the program to your district, contact Melissa Thomas at email@example.com.